 All dogs age 4 months and older must be licensed

-Licenses are good for one year and expire December 31
+Licenses are good for the calendar year issued and expire December 31

 New licenses must be purchased by January 31